yui0/arduino-sdk/teensy/README.md

 --------------------------

 - The `teensy3` sub-folder is taken from [The Teensy 3 Cores](https://github.com/PaulStoffregen/cores/tree/master/teensy3)
+- The `teensy4` sub-folder is taken from [The Teensy 4 Cores](https://github.com/PaulStoffregen/cores/tree/master/teensy4)
 - The `tools` sub-folder is taken from [Teensyduino](http://www.pjrc.com/teensy/td_download.html)
 - The `src/main.cpp` file is moved, unmodified from `teensy3/main.cpp`
 - The `Makefile` file is moved, modified from `teensy3/Makefile`